 ICSE is a prestigious examination that is known for its comprehensive and well-structured syllabus.
 Every year, it releases the syllabus on the official website to make students aware with the course structure.
 This year too, the board has provided the latest ICSE Class 10 Physics syllabus.
-The council has recovered the entire ICSE Physics Syllabus Class 10 for the 2021-22 academic year, which was reduced last year due to the COVID-19 pandemic.
-But, now the CISCE has again reduced the ICSE Syllabus for Class 10 Physics due to the increasing Corona cases across the country.
+The council has recovered the entire ICSE Physics Syllabus Class 10 for the 2022-23 academic year.
+The CISCE has revised the ICSE Syllabus for Class 10 Physics based on the changes decided by the council.
 Here, students can find the detailed ICSE Syllabus for Class 10 Physics and efficiently prepare for the board exam.
 To download the ICSE Class 10 Physics Syllabus pdf for free, click on the link below:

 Before going through the detailed syllabus of ICSE Class 10 Physics, students must have a look at the exam pattern.

 ICSE Class 10 Physics (Theory Paper) Exam Pattern

 Knowing the exam pattern for a subject like Physics which comprises vast concepts and numerical problems will help students to know what type of questions they can expect from each chapter.
 The exam pattern includes the number of questions for each section, weightage of the questions and how many questions are compulsory to attempt.

 |For Physics ( 2 Hrs)|